issacchan26/TimeSeriesPatternForecasting/README.md

 The goal of the model is to predict the pattern of power consumption, e.g. weekly, monthly, and seasonal patterns.

 ## Data analysis and visualization
-The data analysis, model comparison and selection, model building and evaluation, conclusion and recommendation are provided in the [notebook](./data_analysis_visualization.ipynb)
+The details of data analysis, model comparison and selection, model building and evaluation, conclusion and recommendation are provided in the [notebook](./data_analysis_visualization.ipynb)

 ## Final model
 The script of final model is saved in [model.py](./model.py)